Action Types

 The "result" of the condition will be logged below the request details, so you can see what happened.

-Set Runtime Variable¶
+Set Variable¶

 Defines (or overwrites) a variable that's available to downstream actions.
 The variable is not saved permanently as a Global Variable.